evankanderson/eventing/docs/planning/bug_triage.md

 - Guidelines for bug triage:
     - Any `priority/critical-urgent` bug will disrupt the current release cycle and hence need to be approved by WG lead.
     - All of `priority/important-soon` bugs will be part of the next release cycle.
     - Number of bugs with `priority/important-longterm` need to be kept low and non-increasing, release over release.
 Here "long term" refers to next 2-3 release cycles.
 If we will not work on it in next 2-3 release cycles, then we should close the bug upon triaging.
-[Remember the goal](#Goal).
+[Remember the goal!](#Goals).
     - TODO: Update these guidelines based on learnings from triage meetings.
 - In case of conflict, WG lead's decision will be final.
-- WG lead will periodically monitor bug count and trend to make sure we meet our [goal](#Goal).
+- WG lead will periodically monitor bug count and trend to make sure we meet our [goal](#Goals).

 ## To explore:
 - Need to explore what tools could be used to track and see bug trends.